Richmond, California: Disasters

 Richmond lies in the volatile California region that has a potential for devastating earthquakes.
 Many buildings were damaged in the 1989 Loma Prieta earthquake.
 The city has also had at least one minor tornado.
 The Chevron Richmond Refinery had highly noted chemical leaks in the 1990s.
 The company has been fined thousands, and sometimes hundreds of thousands, of dollars.

+Richmond has a siren system consisting of 17 emergency warning sirens located across the city; they are tested on the first Wednesday of every month, at 11 am PST (12 pm PDT), and are usually used to warn of toxic chemical releases from the Chevron Richmond Refinery.

 In a July 26, 1993, industrial accident, a General Chemical company rail tanker car containing oleum overheated and exploded in the General Chemical railyard.
 This resulted in a 17 mi area contaminated with the poisonous gas, and led to 25,000 people landing in the hospital.
 The incident led to lawsuits, and has been referred to as a mini-Bhopal.

+2007 San Francisco Bay Oil Spill

 The city's shoreline and wildlife were seriously affected by the 2007 San Francisco Bay oil spill.
 Beaches and shoreline were closed, but later reopened.
 Keller Beach was closed to public access for swimmers.

+2010 sinkhole

 On April 15, 2010, a sinkhole roughly 30 ft deep appeared at the intersection of El Portal Drive and Via Verdi.
 Although no one was hurt, a car fell into the sinkhole.

+2012 Chevron Refinery fire

-On August 6, 2012, a fire erupted in the Chevron refinery, resulting in 15,000 residents in the surrounding area seeking medical treatment.
+On August 6, 2012, at around 6:15 PM, a large fire erupted at the Chevron refinery, sending plumes of toxic smoke into the surrounding area and resulting in nearly 15,000 people to seek medical treatment following the incident.
+Just minutes after the fire was reported, Contra Costa Health Services notified residents “shelter in place”; the local siren system was activated and several messages were issued through the Emergency Alert System.
+The fire was reported contained at around 10:40 PM.

-There are 17 emergency warning sirens in the city; they are tested on the first Wednesday of every month, at 11 am, and are usually used to warn of toxic chemical releases from the Chevron Richmond Refinery.